geoffpatton/dsci-521-project/README.md

 ### Code Overview
-Our jupyter notebooks are designed to iterate over a collection of stock symbols and will populate each one our datasets with the most up to date financial information provided from Finnhub.
-Our datasets are designed to allow additional entries to be added to them while maintaining all historical data that already exists and not allow duplicate entries.

-### Defining Stock Symbols:
-The last section of the notebook contains a hardcoded set of stock tickers that determines which financial data is generated.
+Our jupyter notebooks are designed to read the candlestick stock information for CMCSA from the .csv file and will predict the 'close' stock price for the past/future and provide a comparative analysis of the actual stock price versus the price predicted by the model.
+The implementation will also plot the graphs between actual/predicted/future 'close' price for comparison.